 I had been going to the same doctor for years.
-Knowing my body so well, the OB/GYN at my first appointment told Kent and I she was almost certain I was having twins.
-She scheduled an ultrasound (that day) so that if twins were confirmed, she could put me on a special diet and vitamin regimen.
+Knowing my body so well, the OB/GYN at my first appointment told Kent and me that she was almost certain I was having twins.
+She scheduled an ultrasound (that day) so that, if twins were confirmed, she could put me on a special diet and vitamin regimen.

 It was my first sonogram ever, but when the tech asked me three times how far along I was (almost 10 weeks), and then said she “…needed to check something and would be right back,” both Kent and I knew something was wrong.
 She returned, told us she had everything they needed, and said to expect a call from our doctor.

 The doctor called almost immediately.
 There was just one baby.
 No twins.
 But the baby died at about six weeks.
 She expressed her genuine sadness and condolences.

 I mourned.
 I grieved.
 I was inconsolable.
 Then, complications in the miscarriage arose and I was hospitalized.

 A few days after I returned home, a friend came to visit with her five-year-old son.